 Fitz-Hugh-Curtis is a complication of PID causing inflammation of the liver capsule.

 Consider inpatient hospitalization if a tubo-ovarian abscess is suspected, there is no response to oral antibiotics, the patient is unable to follow an oral regimen, the patient appears very ill, or other abdominal pathology cannot be ruled out.

-In all cases where a child is being evaluated for sexual abuse, specific screening tests for all sexually transmitted infections should be pursued, even in the absence of specific symptoms.
+In all cases where a child is being evaluated for sexual abuse, specific screening tests for all STIs should be pursued, even in the absence of specific symptoms.

 A56.2 – Chlamydial infection of genitourinary tract, unspecified

 105629000 – Chlamydial infection

 In late infection, the differential diagnosis of abdominal pain is as follows:

 - Ectopic pregnancy